ManavTyagi-kp/Rick-and-Morty/README.md

 - **Install Flutter:** If you haven't already, install Flutter on your development machine.
 This includes downloading the SDK, setting up your preferred editor, and adding Flutter to your system's PATH.

-- **Clone the Repository:** Clone the To-Do List app repository to your local machine using Git.
+- **Clone the Repository:** Clone the Rick and Morty app repository to your local machine using Git.
 Open your terminal and run:

     git clone https://github.com/ManavTyagi-kp/Rick-and-Morty.git

 Navigate to the Project: Use the terminal to navigate to the project's root directory:

-    cd to_do_list
+    cd rick-and-morty

 Get Dependencies: Run the following command to get the required dependencies: